Marketing Strategy

 • Step 5: Evolve or update them as your needs change.
 You may need to shift gears during a crisis or downturn in business, and your KPIs should mirror this.

 • Step 6: Fine-tune your campaigns as needed based on your KPI data.
-For instance, if your email open rate is suffering, revisit your subject lines.
+For instance, revisit your subject lines if your email open rate is suffering.
 If your bounce rate is high, your website could be loading slowly, and you may need to make updates on the backend.

 • Step 7: Always remember that KPIs are not static.
-Getting rid of old KPIs in favor of ones that make more sense for your current business performance is recommended.
-It will only help your strategy!
+It is recommended that you get rid of old KPIs in favor of ones that make more sense for your current business performance.
+This will only help your strategy!

 Section 06